Medical Assistant Associate Degree

 Medical Assistant Associate Degree Program

-Elmira Business Institute offers both a Medical Assisting Certificate Program, and a Medical Assistant Associate Degree program.
+EBI Career College offers a Medical Assistant Associate Degree program.
 The Associate Degree program takes 16 months to complete.
 After completing the program, students will qualify to sit for the AAMA Medical Assisting Certification exam.

 The training at EBI provides equal distribution of administrative and clinical disciplines in the courses that are related to becoming a medical assistant.
 The classes in the Associate Degree program provide advanced training that is designed to add depth and maturity to your professional background.
 In addition to the medical assisting curriculum, EBI also requires that a medical externship be completed prior to graduation.
 This externship allows students to receive hands-on training while under the supervision and evaluation of a cooperating medical facility and EBI.
 There are additional benefits to having an Associate Degree in Medical Assisting, aside from gaining professional training in both the field and in classrooms – it also better prepares you for the future.
 With an Associate Degree in Medical Assisting, the option will always be available for students to further their education.
 Whether it’s a Bachelor’s Degree or advancing to other fields in the medical profession, a Medical Assistant Associate Degree will help you in the future as you advance in your training.